chafc-fcig/chafc-fcig.github.io/guides/sharing-data-with-the-ala.md

 Living Australia (ALA).

-This document is a guide to how to select and format data from an insitutions collections management database and deliver it to the ALA.
+This document is a guide to how to select and format data from an institution's collections management database and deliver it to the ALA.

-In summary, if we all talk about things in as identical a manner as possible then the data can be more useful.

-This will allow for it to seamlessly aggregate with the rest of the Distributed National Faunal Ccollection.
+If we describe things in as identical a manner as possible then the data can be more useful as it will be seamlessly aggregate with the rest of the Distributed National Faunal Collection.

 ## Standards